cyberrumor/lp_merger/README.md

 Once you have generated a new json file, you'll want to put it in `Data/LightPlacer`, and deactivate or delete all the lightplacer configs that you used during merging.

+If lp_merger.py crashes, it is probably because of a syntax error with the json you are trying to merge.
+It will need to be fixed before it will be possible to merge.

 ## Windows
 ```
 python3 lp_merger.py C:\path\to\file1.json C:\path\to\file2.json > new_file.json